 Unsupported software & security vulnerabilities

 It’s quite likely that many of the people using this software were aware they were running a security risk.
-They were most likely aware, maybe after training, that cyber criminals can and do take advantage of insecure software to hack into systems and hold companies to ransom.
+They were most likely aware, maybe after security awareness training, that cyber criminals can and do take advantage of insecure software to hack into systems and hold companies to ransom.

 So it begs the question: